top of page

 Bonjour, Hello, and Welcome!

-Most of them would tell me how they wished they had learnt a few basic French words and had known some cultural facts before going.
+Most of them tell me how they wished they had learnt a few basic French words and had known some cultural facts before going.
 They would have been able to connect better with the French people, and they would have avoided some faux pas, some embarrassing mistakes.

 GET READY FOR YOUR NEXT TRIP TO FRANCE